Sacred-Geometry/YinYangGenerator/README.md

     O) is **100% independent of eye size**.
 AB = φ·R (~.618) and AG = Φ·R (~1.618) no
     matter how large or small you make the eyes.

-- **Variable (you control this with the slider, presets, or equation input):**
+- **Variable :**
-  - The **Eye** radius, expressed as a ratio of the Lobe radius (`Eye ∶ Lobe`).
-This is the one true free parameter in the whole symbol.
-Everything else in the diagram is computed from it.
+  - The **Eye** radius, is adjusted with the slider, presets, or equation input, expressed as a ratio of the Lobe radius (`Eye ∶ Lobe`).
-  - Colors (Ear A/B, Eye A/B, Background)
+  - Colors are adjusted with presets and color pickers, as well as style options.
+(Ear A/B, Eye A/B, Background)

-Because only one number (the eye ratio) is free, the tool frames eye size as "Eye : Lobe Radius" rather than an absolute size — it's always a fraction of the Lobe, so the symbol stays proportionally correct no matter what radius you're rendering it at.
+Because only one number (the eye ratio) is variable, the tool frames eye size as "Eye : Lobe Radius" rather than an absolute size — as it remains a fraction of the Lobe so the other portions of the symbol stay proportionally correct no matter what radius is rendered.

 ### Why φ and Φ are frequently expressed